 - Applicants who have studied in the US for two or more years

-- Applicants with a degree from a school whose primary instruction is in English
+- Applicants with a degree from a college or university whose primary instruction is in English

-Please note that regardless of whether or not the English proficiency exams are exempt during the admissions process, all non-native English speakers will be screened prior to enrollment and may be required to take additional English as a Second Language (ESL) training.
+Please note that regardless of any documentation of English proficiency submitted as part of the admissions process, all non-native English speakers who have not attended a school where English is the primary language of instruction will be screened prior to enrollment and may be required to take additional English as a Second Language (ESL) courses.

 - How well the applicant is known and in what capacity